Link Color Conversion CMRs

 - Link (LK) CMRs are unique.
 You cannot create a link CMR yourself and you do not include

 references to link CMRs in your print jobs.
 The print system creates and uses link

 If you use AFP Resource Installer, link CMRs are generated automatically when you create or install a color conversion CMR.
 As a result, your resource library always contains link CMRs for every combination of color conversion CMRs in audit (input) and instruction (output) processing modes.
 When link CMRs are created, AFP Resource Installer marks them as capturable, so the printer can save them to be used in other print jobs.

-If you do not use AFP Resource Installer, your printer might create link CMRs when it processes print jobs.
+If you do not use AFP Resource Installer, some printers can create link CMRs when they process print jobs.
 For example, if you send a print job to an InfoPrint 5000, the printer controller looks at the audit color conversion CMRs that are specified.
 Then, the print controller looks at the link CMRs that it has available to find one that combines the audit color conversion CMR with the appropriate instruction color conversion CMR.
 If it does not find one, the print controller creates the link CMR and uses it.
-The print controller might save the link CMRs that it creates, but they can be removed during normal operation; for example, if the printer runs out of storage or is shut down.
+The print controller can be configured to save the link CMRs that it creates.
+However, the link CMRs are sometimes removed during normal operation, for example, if the printer runs out of storage or is shut down.
 If the link is removed, the printer must create a new link CMR the next time it is needed.

 When a link CMR is created, the print system evaluates the conversion algorithms to and from the PCS.
 The system then combines the algorithms, so a data object can be converted directly from one color space to the other without actually being converted to the PCS.

 - Device link (DL) CMRs use an ICC device link profile to convert directly from an input